 If you’re planning to start a business in Alaska using a specific name, you may need to register for a business name.
 Business name registration is commonly referred to as an Alaska DBA or “Doing Business As.”

-To see if you need to register for an Alaska DBA and steps on how to register, check out our guide.
+To see if you need to register for an Alaska DBA and steps on how to register, check out this guide.

 Who needs to register for an Alaska DBA?

-Sole proprietorships and partnerships are the most common entity to register a DBA.
-The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which doesn’t need to be registered.
-That works for many self-employed business owners, however many businesses want to operate under a distinct and brandable business name.
+Sole proprietorships and partnerships are the most common type of business structure to want to register a business name.
+Many will operate under the owner’s first and last name, which doesn’t need to be registered; however, many want to operate under a distinct and brandable business name.

 - No other business can register the same name in Alaska.

 A corporation and Limited Liability Company won’t typically register for an Alaska DBA since a unique entity name is created during the entity formation process.
-However, some will want to register for a DBA if they have another business or brand name they want to operate in addition to the legal name of the business.
-This can allow multiple businesses to operate with the liability protection of an Alaska corporation or Limited Liability Company without having to form another entity.
+However, some will want to register for a DBA if they have another business they want to operate under the umbrella of their current business.
+This can allow multiple businesses to operate with the liability protection of an Alaska LLC or corporation without forming another entity.

 Steps to Register an Alaska DBA